 Beekmantown in Clinton County, New York — The American Northeast (Mid-Atlantic)

 Location.
-44° 44.829′ N, 73° 28.181′ W. Marker is in Beekmantown, New York, in Clinton County.
-Marker is on New York State Route 22 0.4 miles south of Burke Road, on the right when traveling south.
+44° 44.851′ N, 73° 28.2′ W. Marker is in Beekmantown, New York, in Clinton County.
+Marker can be reached from New York State Route 22 0.4 miles south of Burke Road.
 Touch for map.
-Marker is at the entrance to Culver Hill Historic Park.
+Monument is in Culver Hill Historic Park.
 Marker is in this post office area: Plattsburgh NY 12901, United States of America.

 Categories. • War of 1812 •